It’s new, it’s different….it’s better than most everything else. — Drumline student

 began drumming in Calgary as a member of the Round Up Band, Stampede Showband, Allegiance Elite Drum and Bugle Corp, and East Coast Jazz Drum and Bugle Corp.
 He has taught numerous Drumlines, including the Calgary Stampede Showband.
 His pedagogy includes an emphasis on proper marching percussion technique and skill development – doing things the “right way”.
 Chris is on staff with School District #62 at Belmont Secondary.
 “This is a disciplined process that requires patience and commitment.
 I am proud to report great buy-in from the students, and am very excited to work with this group.
 I believe that we are on pace to be among the best Drumlines in British Columbia in a couple short years.”

-Strings Teachers: Maria Wang, Erin Tinney, Tyson Doknjas, Kathryn Wiebe
+Additional Teachers: Alex Mold, Erin Tinney, Tyson Doknjas, Kathryn Wiebe

 Class Assistants: Brent Straughan, KT Shum, Shannon Weber